WBSC World Rankings: Baseball

+Japan has ranked #1 in every women's baseball ranking since 2011.

-In the wake of the International Olympic Committee's decision to cut baseball from the 2012 Olympics program, the IBAF pushed the growth of women's baseball as to include a women's component in its bid for a reinstatement of the sport in future Olympics.
+In the wake of the International Olympic Committee's decision to cut baseball from the 2012 Olympics program, the IBAF pushed the growth of women's baseball to include a women's component in its bid for a reinstatement of the sport in future Olympics.
 The effort to unify the sports resulted in the merger of the IBAF with the International Softball Federation in 2013 to create the WBSC.

 The initial women's baseball rankings were based upon results from past Women's Baseball World Cups.
-While the calculations of the women's rankings are similar to that of the men's, one main difference is that they are inclusive of the three most recent IBAF Women's Baseball World Cups whereas the men's rankings only include the last two.
+While the calculations of the women's rankings are similar to that of the men's, one difference was that they included the three most recent IBAF Women's Baseball World Cups whereas the men's rankings only included the last two.
 Points are weighted in favor of the more recent results.
+As of 2025, all WBSC rankings use a four-year cycle.